The most historically significant car in the 422

 and has been run in Nostalgia Super Stock since then.
 The awesome car of

-the 60's, still un-tubbed, continues
+the 60's, still un-tubbed, with an

 to please